 Students are required to take one elective course that focuses on applying bioinformatics analyses to real data.
-Examples include BINF 8211, GENE (BINF) 8940, FANR (BINF) 8140, BINF 8980, PBIO (BINF) 8350, EHSC 8460(L), and MIBO (BINF) 8270L.
+Examples include BINF 8211, GENE (BINF) 8940€, FANR (BINF) 8140, PBIO (BINF) 8350, and other classes listed below.
 Requests to add other courses to this list may be made in writing to the Graduate Affairs Committee.
 Any such course must have a strong emphasis on applications to the analysis of experimental data.